 Research suggests that people have an 8-second attention span, but it’s probably a lot less these days—particularly our upcoming generations of online entertainment addicts (have you noticed how popular TV shows often jump between super-short scenes these days?).
-However, we all make split-second judgements and so, whether it’s 8, 80 or 0.8 seconds, it becomes irrelevant if a prospect has already made up their mind about your brand in the first moment of an introduction.
+However, we all make split-second judgments and so, whether it’s 8, 80 or 0.8 seconds, it becomes irrelevant if a prospect has already made up their mind about your brand in the first moment of an introduction.

-Sure, you can throw a billion bucks at your marketing team and “educate” the heck out of your audience to maintain a precious positive mindshare, but—other than CocaCola who’ve been around since before your parents were born—how many businesses can actually sustain that?
-And, heaven forbid, you could even change your name later on if that first fancy you came up with (in a thoughtless 5 minutes scrawling business ideas on a napkin in your favourite coffee shop) doesn’t quite work out.
+Sure, you can throw a billion bucks at your marketing team and “educate” the heck out of your audience to maintain precious positive mindshare, but—other than CocaCola who’ve been around since before your parents were born—how many businesses can actually sustain that?
+And, heaven forbid, you could even change your name later on if that first fancy you came up with (in a thoughtless 5 minutes scrawling business ideas on a napkin in your favorite coffee shop) doesn’t quite work out.
 Creating a new business and brand can be expensive enough with all the right moves, but SO much more expensive if you get it wrong to start with!

 It makes me wonder how many bankruptcies are caused by a laissez-faire approach to business naming.

 And just because “fail fast” might be the merited mantra of today’s entrepreneurial lean-starters, it doesn’t mean you must fail.
-It’s certainly advantageous when you ace it first time.
+It’s certainly advantageous when you ace it the first time.
 Done right, with a proven methodical approach (that you’ll be reading very soon, I promise!), naming can be an inexpensive and highly effective process to safeguard you from unnecessary losses.

 Why a rigorous naming process is necessary…

-Choosing a name without a rigorous process will most-likely mean you fail to explore the many subtle nuances that ensure a name will be well-received.
+Choosing a name without a rigorous process will most likely mean you fail to explore the many subtle nuances that ensure a name will be well-received.
 Decisions are made emotionally and then justified logically, and—subtle or not—the name of your business creates an emotional response, so a well-considered name will be crucial to your growth.